-The Task Force is of the opinion that no action is necessary on Part 1630 at this time, except in connection with possible amendment of Part 1600.
+The Task Force is of the opinion that no action is necessary on Part 1630 at this time.

 45 CFR Part 1631 - Expenditure of Grant Funds

 Part 1631 was promulgated in 1986 in response to Congressional concerns that significant amounts of pre-1982 funds were being stockpiled by recipients and spent on activities which were not prohibited at the time the funds were appropriated, but which were later prohibited (and on which the recipients could not spend currently appropriated funds).
 Part 1631 requires that no LSC funds may be expended, except as in accordance with the restrictions contained in the Corporation's FY 1985 appropriations measure (P.L.
 99-180).
 The general staff consensus is that Part 1631 no longer has any continuing viability and should be eliminated.